How do you Send a Large File using LiquidFiles?

 This is how the main part of the interface looks when someone logs in to LiquidFiles to send a file.

-- You can enter as many recipients as you need.
+- You can enter as many recipients as you need (hundreds...).
 Click on the CC and BCC button if you want to add CC or BCC addresses as well.

-- Enter a subject line and a message.
+- Enter a subject line and a message just as you would in an email.

-- You can select who can download the message:
+- You can select who has access to this message:

-- Only Specified Recipients and local users — so you can forward within your own company.
+- Only Specified Recipients and local users — so you can forward the message within your own organization.

 - Anyone after authentication — perfect for sending marketing material, since they have to authenticate, you will know who downloaded the files (they don't need accounts to download).